nimcastano/javascript-prep-0223-code-solutions/prep-javascript-loops/prep-javascript-loops-quiz-notes.md

 - What is the purpose of the **final expression** in a `for` loop?
 It is used to update/increment the counter variable initialized in the for loop.
 - What types of data should the `for...in` loop be used on?
 They are used to iterate over enumberable string properties.
+It is recommended to ONLY use the for in loop over objects.

 ## Notes